Ketamine Therapy: A Week By Week Guide

-Below is a look at a week-by-week overview of the typical ketamine therapy protocol here at Mindbloom, with a specific focus on Mindbloom’s virtual introductory program (or first course of treatment): the Basics.
+Below is a look at a week-by-week overview of the typical ketamine therapy protocol here at Mindbloom, with a specific focus on Mindbloom’s virtual program structure.

 Ketamine Therapy: Week By Week

 Week 0: Fit, Guide & Clinician Introductions, and Medical Evaluation

 Your first step is to schedule and attend the first meeting with your licensed Mindbloom clinician.

 Be prepared to discuss how you’re feeling, what your goals are, and an in-depth medical and psychiatric history.